ssugimoto/momento-serverless-tutorial/README.md

 This is the code repository for a [tutorial on adding a cache to a serverless application](https://gomomento.com/docs/serverless-cache-walkthrough/adding-a-cache-to-serverless).
 Be sure to refer to that tutorial to walk through the steps of deploying a serverless application, then adding caching to improve the performance of your application.

-> Note: This is the `step-2` branch, which includes all code for the first two steps in the tutorial.
+> Note: This is the `step-3` branch, which includes all code for the first three steps in the tutorial.
 If you are looking for the final code for the application, you can find it on the `main` branch.

 Most of the details of the application are explained in the tutorial.
 However, you can use this repository to take a deeper look at some of the code aspects that are not discussed in depth in the tutorial.